Is Newcastle vs Manchester United on TV tonight? Kick-off time, channel and how to watch Premier League fixture

 What is the team news?

-Raphael Varane and Edinson Cavani could return from injury for Man United, though the match may come slightly too soon for Paul Pogba.
-Victor Lindelof could be set for a return, but Aaron Wan-Bissaka is a doubt.
+Raphael Varane and Edinson Cavani return from injury for Man United – the former in the starting XI, the latter on the bench – though the match has come slightly too soon for Paul Pogba.
+Victor Lindelof also misses out on a return, but Aaron Wan-Bissaka is on the bench.

 Meanwhile, Newcastle defenders Jamal Lewis, Federico Fernandez and Paul Dummett remain long-term absentees.
 Isaac Hayden is suspended after a yellow card accumulation.

-Newcastle: Dubravka, Murphy, Lascelles, Clark, Ritchie, Saint-Maximin, Willock, Longstaff, Joelinton, Fraser, Wilson.
+Newcastle XI: Dubravka, Krafth, Schar, Lascelles, Manquillo, Shelvey, S Longstaff, Joelinton, Fraser, Wilson, Saint-Maximin.

-Man United: De Gea, Dalot, Varane, Maguire, Telles, McTominay, Fred, Greenwood, Fernandes, Rashford, Ronaldo.
+Man United XI: De Gea, Dalot, Maguire, Varane, Telles, McTominay, Fred, Fernandes, Rashford, Greenwood, Ronaldo.

 Odds